nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 ### <a name="validate-collection"></a> Validate Collection

 Collection metadata can be validated without having to ingest it.
 The validation performed is schema validation, UMM validation, and inventory specific validations.
+Keyword validation can be enabled with the [keyword validation header](#validate-keywords-header).
 It returns status code 200 on successful validation, status code 400 with a list of validation errors on failed validation.

 ```
 curl -i -XPOST -H "Content-type: application/echo10+xml" -H "Echo-Token: XXXX" %CMR-ENDPOINT%/providers/PROV1/validate/collection/sampleNativeId15 -d \